Get into Meditation…Even If You’re The Worst

 Meditation and the Devil

-And I may seem like a robot in the moment, but at least I am not terrifying.
+And in the moment I may seem like a robot, but at least I am not terrifying.
 It’s a way to buy myself time.

 Getting into meditation is a way to bring awareness into our daily lives, both through the act itself and through its after effects.